exrienz/Chronicles-of-Destiny/Book-1-Dance-of-Life-and-Death/02-Chapters/Chapter 6 - First Blood.md

 Around him, the Alliance line held.
 Barely.
 Shock troops fought with desperate efficiency, spears punching through demonic flesh, shields deflecting claws, battle cries mixing with death screams.

 Lyra had switched to a longer knife for close quarters, using her bow as a staff to keep demons at distance while placing perfect strikes to vital points.
-An aerial demon dove at her; she spun, bow coming up, and somehow managed to shoot it point-blank through the throat.
+"Left flank, two champions breaking through!" she shouted.
+"Drakon, burn them!"

-Lyra had switched to a longer knife for close quarters, using her bow as a staff to keep demons at distance while placing perfect strikes to vital points.
 An aerial demon dove at her; she spun, bow coming up, and somehow managed to shoot it point-blank through the throat.

 She grunted with the impact, shoving the corpse away and turning to drive her knife into another beast's eye.
 No quips.
 No clever remarks.
 Just breath coming in ragged gasps and the desperate need to survive.